Justine A. Chambers: It could have been like this

 "Beginning with the Seventies: Radical Change" at the Morris and Helen Belkin Art Gallery curated by Lorna Brown, Chambers investigates the time-specificity of performance archives.
 Using Helen Goodwin's Intermedia performances, Chambers and Siebens revisited her gestures in a multimodal installation and performance work that "posited the moving body-as-archive as only ever relative to -and performative of- the fluidity and contingency of time."

 Waking Hours

 Inspired by the stay-at-home orders of the 2020 COVID pandemic, Chambers re-directed the embodied recognition of domestic spaces as the new conditions for bodies placement, and closer attention to the rhythms of daily experience.
 Participants listed materials such as an electric kettle, cat litter, synthetic bristle broom and sewing machine to develop recorded sounds they would contribute to the project available as a sound piece through the Morris and Helen Belkin Art Gallery online.
 In Waking Hours, Chambers choreographed and edited contributed sounds from artists into a new order.

 Residencies and awards

 Justine was the Dance Centre (Vancouver) Artist-in-Residence in 2015 where she choreographed dance walks in public spaces, and more recently the National Arts Centre, Visiting Dance Artist Program in Ottawa.
-She also received the Chrystal Dance Prize in 2016 and the Lola McLaughlin Award.
+Chambers received the Chrystal Dance Prize in 2016, Lola McLaughlin Award and the 2025 VIVA Award.